Parkinson gait modelling from an anomaly deep representation: Introduction

 \section{Introduction}

 Parkinson's Disease (PD) is the second most common neurodegenerative disorder, affecting more than 6.2 million people worldwide \cite{vos2017global, dorsey2018parkinson}.
-According to the World Health Organization, this number will increase by more than 12 million by 2030 \cite{world2006neurological}.
 PD is characterized by the progressive loss of dopamine, a neurotransmitter involved in the execution of voluntary movements.
-For this reason, the main diagnostic support is based on the observation and analysis of progressive motor disorders, such as tremor, rigidity, slowness of movement (bradykinesia), postural instability, among many other related symptoms \cite{balestrino2020parkinson}.
-Despite of important advances to determine the sources of the disease and multiple symptoms, today, there is not a definitive and universal biomarker to characterize, diagnose, and follow the patient progression of PD patients.
+For this reason, one of the main diagnostic support is based on the observation and analysis of progressive motor disorders, such as tremor, rigidity, slowness of movement (bradykinesia), postural instability, among many other related symptoms \cite{balestrino2020parkinson}.
+The symptoms and their appear order may vary between patients, being a challenge to determine a definitive and universal biomarker to characterize, diagnose, and follow the patient disease progression.